nathandao/algorithms-in-a-nutshell-book-notes/c5_searching/searching.md

 ### Some key concepts of hash-based search:

-- Managing colisions: colisoin happens when hash function returns the same hashed key for different values.
-2 ways of handling colisions: 1.
+- Managing collision: collision happens when hash function returns the same hashed key for different values.

+- 2 ways of handling collisions: 1.
 Point the hash key to a list instead of an array.
-2. Move down to the next empty hash-key value in the hash table and add the value there.
+2. Move down to the next empty hash-key in the hash table and point it to the the value.

 - Choosing size of hash table: Usually a prime number, or 2^k - 1 - although that value is not always prime.
 This is to maximize the chance of even distribution of data accross hash keys.